The universal equivariance properties of exotic aromatic B-series: Preliminaries and main results

 \subsection{Characterisation of exotic aromatic B-series}

-Butcher trees are used to represent elementary differentials, in order to represent conveniently Taylor expansions in numerical analysis~\cite{Hairer06gni}.
-We associate an elementary differential to each exotic aromatic tree.
-We use the standard notation~$\partial_i$ for the vector basis of~$\R^d$. \begin{definition} Given a smooth vector field~$f\in\mathfrak{X}(\R^d)$ and~$\gamma=(V,\Circled{A_0},\sigma,\tau)\in \Gamma$ an exotic aromatic tree, the elementary differential~$\FF_d(\gamma)$ associated to~$\gamma$ is the following vector field
+Butcher trees represent elementary differentials and B-series represent Taylor expansions of the different flows used in numerical analysis~\cite{Hairer06gni}.
+Each exotic aromatic tree represents an elementary differential given by the following definition, where we use the standard notation~$\partial_i$ for the vector basis of~$\R^d$. \begin{definition} Given a smooth vector field~$f\in\mathfrak{X}(\R^d)$ and an exotic aromatic tree~$\gamma=(V,\Circled{A_0},\sigma,\tau)\in \Gamma$, the elementary differential~$\FF_d(\gamma)$ associated to~$\gamma$ is the following vector field

 where~$i_{\tau^{-1}(\{v\})}=i_{l_1}\dots i_{l_m}$ for~$\tau^{-1}(\{v\})=\{l_1,\dots,l_m\}$ and~$\delta_{i_\sigma}=\prod_{j=1}^{\abs{\gamma}} \delta_{i_{p_j},i_{q_j}}$ for the source map~$\sigma=\prod_{j=1}^{\abs{\gamma}} (p_j, q_j)$ with~$\delta_{i,j}=1$ if~$i=j$ and 0 else.
 The elementary differential map of an exotic aromatic tree~$\gamma$ is the following sequence of maps indexed by the dimension of the problem